Nhan Tran

 I'm currently a Ph.D. student in Computer Science at Cornell University, advised by Professor Abe Davis.

-I'm also pursuing a minor in Media Studies (focusing on Cinematography and Visual Storytelling) at Cornell's Performing and Media Arts.
+I'm also pursuing a minor in Film and Video Production at Cornell's Performing and Media Arts program.

 Before graduate school, I had two wonderful years in the industry working on robotics perception and human-robot interaction at Robust AI (check out our robot here).
 Prior to that, I interned, learned, and collaborated with the amazing teams at Robust.AI, Facebook, Google Nest, and NASA/Caltech Jet Propulsion Laboratory.